This post has been updated on October 31, 2023

 No matter which platform(s) you prefer to use for your PPC, retargeting should be an essential element of your PPC strategy.

-Some platforms have retargeting potential built in, such as Facebook.
+Some platforms have retargeting features built in, such as Facebook.
 Other third-party retargeting services exist, such as the one linked above.
 Make certain to do your research and find the solution that works best for your business.

 7 – Social Media Management